-A good thing we didn’t do was to watch movies like “Wolf Creek” or “Catching Milat(great show!)” – and if you are planning to go on a road trip, we advise that you DO NOT WATCH THEM 😉
+Before the road trip friends showed us movies like “Wolf Creek” or “Catching Milat” – and if you are planning to go on a road trip, we advise that you DO NOT WATCH THEM!

 So listening to friends, we decided the day before our journey, to go shopping for so-called “survival kit” (in case we did get stuck somewhere).

 We must have been hungry as all we came out with was six cans of tuna, two bags of crisps, 1 x crackers, a box of water and beers 🙂 …So probably not the best “being stuck and hungry” box.

 On the other hand, we managed to invest in a torch and 5-litre fuel canister. – Can tell you straight away that we didn’t need to use it.